10 Best UX Research Methods and When To Use Them

 4. Personas

-Personas can help you understand the pain points and expectations of specific groups, as well as insights about the experience they wish to encounter.
+Personas allow you to create ideal users based on insights received from user interviews and data.
+This UX research method can help you understand the pain points and expectations of specific groups, as well as insights about the experience they wish to encounter.

-5. Surveys And Questionnaires
+5. Surveys and Questionnaires

 Surveys and questionnaires allow you to ask multiple users a series of questions and collect a significant amount of data quickly and at a minimum cost.
+These UX research methodologies can help you gather insights about the people visiting and interacting with your website.

 6. A/B Tests